divluffy/css-animation/README.md

 }
 ```

-task for you make this animation like this:
+Task for you make this animation like this(Delay):

 ![task 1](https://raw.githubusercontent.com/divluffy/css-animation/main/assets/ani2-slow.gif)